Can a lien be placed on jointly-owned property?

 Yes, a lien may be placed on property that is jointly owned.
 However, the effects of that lien depend on the type of ownership that the property is under.
 Before discussing the terms of joint ownership, it’s important that you understand exactly what liens are and what they may mean for you and your investment.

 If a creditor or contractor has placed a lien on your property, speak with an attorney experienced in Maryland real estate law.
 It is possible to remove a lien and avoid losing money.
-Call Howard County real estate attorney Fred Coover at (410) 553-5042 to schedule your free case consultation.
+Call Howard County real estate attorney Fred Coover at (410) 553-5042 to schedule your case consultation.

 What is a lien?